mindplace/stack-for-yourself/_posts/2016-12-01-the-underestimated-importance-of-giving-talks-as-a-junior-dev.md

 After this (second) [N+1 Errors talk at NYC.rb meetup](http://www.meetup.com/NYC-rb/events/231306324/), I spoke with the CTO of [Groundwork](http://www.buildgroundwork.com/#main) who was in the audience.
 That turned into an interview as well, and they ended up making me an offer (I wrote about that [here](http://estherleytush.com/2016/10/20/five-offers-in-four-months.html)).

 ## Okay, I'm convinced!
-How to I get my talks accepted?
+How do I get my talks accepted?

 Now we're talking!
 Here's some tips from pros: